The Gemäldegalerie (Paintings Gallery) in Berlin is a top art museum to visit in Germany and one of the best Old Masters collections in the world.

 The Gemäldegalerie website has a special section “Collection on Tour” — this is not a traveling exhibition arranged by the museum but rather a list of the major works currently on loan to other galleries.
 An art museum that lends out at the same time works by Botticelli, Vermeer, Rembrandt, Titian, Holbein, and Dürer to museums all over the world, not only clearly has a major collection but could borrow similar works in return.

-There are no half measures when the Gemäldegalerie stages temporary exhibitions.
+There are no half-measures when the Gemäldegalerie stages temporary exhibitions.
 Special exhibitions are usually held in the central hall (Wandelhalle) — a very large space in the center of the museum.
 Surcharges and separate time-slot reservations sometimes apply.
 The Mantegna and Bellini exhibition in 2019 drew around 200,000 visitors in four months.

-See Special Exhibitions in the Kulturforum in 2022 for more information on planned temporary exhibitions.
+See Special Exhibitions in the Kulturforum in 2024 for more information on planned temporary exhibitions.

-Visitors Information for the National Gallery in Berlin
+Visitor Information for the National Gallery in Berlin

 Opening Hours of the Gemäldegalerie